InnoFang/code-counter/README.md

 ```

-#### Use a file with a list of files or directories path as input
+### Use a file with a list of files or directories path as input

-Firstly, create a file named `file.txt` or whatever you like,
+Firstly, create a file named `files.txt` or whatever you like in the current directory,
 which contain a list of files or directories path, just as follow:

 ```